EmanueleCuzzocrea/CATIA_Project/README.md

 The proposed system comprises three main components:

 1. **Robot Manipulator:** A 6-degree-of-freedom robot capable of reaching all modules.
-Modeled on the KUKA KR 340 R3330 is proposed, which can lift up to 340 kg, slightly more than required.
+Modeled on the KUKA KR 340 R3330, which can lift up to 340 kg, slightly more than required.

 2. **Elevator:** Capable of lifting the robot and supporting its weight.
 Modeled on the Advance Lifts Model P-8036 Scissors Lift, which can handle up to 3628 kg with a platform size of 1219.2 x 1828.8 mm.